Welcome to the Dronfield Footpaths and Bridleways Society.

 If you are anywhere near Pendle in August, have a look here: http://www.visitpendle.com/

 Thanks to all the DFBS members who are walk leaders…… and Walk On!

 Not only do we have organised walks, some of the members have ‘adopted’ footpaths.
 Here, Adrian Slome and Jeannie Thorpe show us about Footpath 33:

 Are you a Facebooker?
 I have been playing with a new facebook page, so next time you go to FB, please will you look for it, and maybe join?
 It could be a useful addition to this website.

 if you have anything you think might be nice to have on this site, please email me…..email@example.com

-The walks programme is SUPERB!!! please join in as many as you can, it is a case of Use them or Lose them….
-If you know of a footpath problem, please let a committee member or a walk leader know so that action may be taken.
+The walks programmes we have are SUPERB!!! please join in as many walks as you can, it is a case of Use them or Lose them…. and if you know of a footpath problem, please let a committee member or a walk leader know so that action may be taken.
 Also, PLEASE wear your name badges, particularly the walk leaders!
-One day perhaps, everybody will know everybody elses names!!
+One day perhaps, everybody will know everybody else’s names!!